 # Children Education Allowance

 If your employer providing this allowance, then you can take exemption up to Rs.100 per month per child (maximum of up to 2 children).
 Therefore, monthly you can save Rs.200 from this allowance.
-The exemption may seems so low.
+The exemption may seem so low.
 But why to pay the tax?

 # Hostel Expenditure Allowance-If your employer providing this allowance, then you can take exemption Up to Rs.
 300 per month per child up to a maximum of 2 children is exempt.
-Therefore, you can save around maximum of Rs.600 from this allowance.
+Therefore, you can save around a maximum of Rs.600 from this allowance.

 # Conveyance Allowance

 This is a different allowance than a transport allowance.
 It is the expenditure granted to an employee to meet the expenses on conveyance in performing his official duties.
 There is no limit for this.
 If such conveyance allowance is Rs.5,000 a month, then the whole allowance is exempt.
 Hence, you may this may be exempt to the extent of expenditure incurred for official purposes.

 # Any Allowance to meet the cost of travel on tour or on transfer